Powdermill Nature Reserve Camp Procedures

 - Campers will be escorted to the restrooms to wash their hands before and after lunch.

 Staff may not dispense medications.
-If medication must be taken during camp, arrangements must be made for an adult to come and dispense medication.
-If an adult is unable to come and dispense medication, you must complete a Consent for Self-Administration of Medication form allowing your camper to carry and administer their own medication.
-Contact Program Registration at least one week in advance of camp.
+If medication must be taken during any program, arrangements must be made for an adult to come and dispense medication.
+If an adult is unable to come and dispense medication, you must complete a Consent for Self-Administration of Medication form allowing your child to carry and administer their own medication.
+Contact Program Registration at least one week in advance of the program.

 Carnegie Museums of Pittsburgh staff and volunteers are not professional medical personnel.
-However, basic epinephrine auto injector administration training is offered for staff and key volunteer leaders.
+However, basic epinephrine auto injector administration training is offered for staff.
 Children who must carry epinephrine are permitted to bring and use an epinephrine auto injector on themselves in the event of an emergency.
-If a child cannot administer the medication to him- or herself, appropriately trained Carnegie Museums of Pittsburgh staff may administer the child’s epinephrine auto injector.
-If an epinephrine auto injector is administered, 911 and the parent/guardian of the camper will be notified immediately.
+If a child cannot administer the medication to him- or herself, appropriately trained Carnegie Museums of Pittsburgh staff may administer the child’s epinephrine auto injector, provided that the child’s parent/guardian has previously provided permission via the Epinephrine Autoinjector Policy and Consent Form.
+If an epinephrine auto injector is administered, 911 and the parent/guardian of the child will be notified immediately.

-If the child is bringing an epinephrine auto injector to camp, the parent/guardian must complete a Consent for Self-Administration of Medication form and the Epinephrine Auto Injector Policy and Consent Form, which can be obtained from Program Registration.
+If the child is bringing an epinephrine auto injector to the program, the parent/guardian must complete a Consent for Self- Administration of Medication form and the Epinephrine Auto Injector Policy and Consent Form, which can be obtained from Program Registration.

 Sunscreen and Insect Repellent

 Sunscreen and insect repellent are encouraged for outdoor activities.
 Staff may not apply sunscreen or insect repellent for campers, so please be sure to apply in the morning before arrival.
-Campers may apply sunscreen and/or insect repellent to themselves.
+Campers may apply sunscreen and/or insect repellent to themselves outside.

 Drop-off and Pick-up Procedures

 The reserve is located in Rector, PA, 55 miles southeast of Pittsburgh.
 Parents or guardians must provide transportation.
-Summer camps take place at the nature center headquarters.
+Summer camps take place at the nature center.
 Signs will be posted to direct you to the registration site.
 See our website for directions.

 Sign-in: 8:45–9 a.m.